arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 **Cloud Disk**
 Cloud Disk is a high-performance, low latency block storage service for Alibaba Cloud ECS.
 It supports random or sequential read and write operations.
 Block Storage is similar to a physical disk.
 You can format a Block Storage device and create a file system on it to meet the data storage needs of your business.
 One Cloud Disk can be mounted to *at most* one ECS instance.
 The ECS instance and the Cloud Disk need to be in the same availability zone.
 Cross-AZ communication is not supported.

 The disks come in three tiers: *Enhanced SSD*, *Standard SSD*, and *Ultra Disk*. *Basic Disks* are no longer for purchase but only exist for backwards compatibility reasons.
-Each of these tiers share the same maximum capacity of 32.768 GB and data reliability of 99.9999999% (see below paragraph).
+Each of these tiers share the same maximum capacity of 32.768 GB and data reliability of 99.9999999%.
 They differ, however, in maximum IOPS, maximum throughput, and single-channel random write access latency.
-The maximum IOPS of *Enhanced SSD* is 1 million and the maximum throughput 4000 MB/s with an access latency of around 0,2 ms making it one of the most performant persistent disk options out of every cloud provider.
+The maximum IOPS of *Enhanced SSD* is 1 million and the maximum throughput 4000 MB/s with an access latency of around 0.2 ms making it one of the most performant persistent disk options out of every cloud provider.
 Please consult https://www.alibabacloud.com/help/doc-detail/25382.htm for details.

 Each piece of data is also replicated three times across the block storage cluster in the same availability zone to ensure a data reliability of 99.9999999% during read and write operations.
 Thus, any extra redundancy mechanism such as RAID 1 is not recommended.